Adam Richardson (footballer, born 2003)

-Adam Lee Richardson (born 7 September 2003) is an English footballer who plays as a goalkeeper for Blyth Spartans on loan from club Sunderland.
+Adam Lee Richardson (born 7 September 2003) is an English footballer who plays as a goalkeeper.

 Club career

 A product of the Sunderland academy, Richardson joined the club at the age of eight years-old and signed his first contract with the club 2020.
 Following that, despite reported interest from Premier League clubs in July 2022, he signed a new contract with the club.
 He signed a new three-year professional contract with the club in May 2023.
 He was set to be included on the Sunderland first team's pre-season tour in summer 2023, but suffered an injury set-back.

 In 2024, Richardson had short-term loan spells at Hebburn Town and Blyth Spartans.
 He made his debut for Hebburn in the Northern Premier League's Premier Division against Lancaster City in September 2024.
 He made his debut for Blyth in the same division on 9 November of that year against Warrington Rylands.